brainglobe/brainglobe.github.io/docs/source/blog/dragon-atlas-added.md

 ![tawny dragon brain atlas visualised in napari](./images/tawny_dragon_brain_napari.png)

-**Figure 2: The Tawny Dragon Brain atlas visualised with `brainrender-napari`: with mesh overlays for the brain (grey), the hippocampal formation (green) and the cerebellum (yellow).**
+**Figure 2: The Tawny Dragon Brain atlas visualised with `brainrender-napari`: with mesh overlays for the brain (grey), the locus coeruleus (cyan) and the dorsomedial cortex (yellow).**

 ## Why are we adding new atlases?

 A fundamental aim of the BrainGlobe project is to make various brain atlases easily accessible by users across the globe.
-The CCFv2 Mouse Brain atlases allow for users to use historical versions of the Allen 3D atlases easily on BrainGlobe.
+The tawny dragon brain atlas allows for users to use the atlases created by Hoops et al easily on BrainGlobe.
 If you would like to get involved with a similar project, please [get in touch](/contact).